-Year Ended Ja anuary 31,
+Year Ended J 2020 January 31,

-2020 2021

-(dollars in the ousands)
+(dollars in t

 Loss from operations \$(30,343) \$(33,080)

 Non-GAAP operating loss (22,786) (28,196)

 Operating margin (37)% (32)%

 Non-GAAP operating margin (28)% (27)%

 We define free cash flow as cash used in operating activities less purchases of property and equipment, which includes capitalized internal-use software costs.
 We believe free cash flow is a useful indicator of liquidity that provides our management, board of directors and investors with information about our future ability to generate or use cash to enhance the strength of our balance sheet and further invest in our business and pursue potential strategic initiatives.
 For the years ended January 31, 2020 and 2021, our free cash flow included cash paid for interest on our long-term debt of \$3.8 million and \$6.0 million, respectively.
 For the year ended January 31, 2020, our free cash flow included cash received from a litigation settlement, net of expenses, of \$2.3 million.
 This amount was not material for the year ended January 31, 2021.